maryam-tabar/maryam-tabar.github.io/researchlab.md

 subtitle:
 ---

-The Society-Centered Data Science Lab aims to propose innovative data-driven solutions to address grand challenges in the society (particularly social issues faced by vulnerable and disadvantaged communities), and enhance social good.
-Through research, the lab aims to make a positive impact on society and contribute to the advancement of knowledge in data science.
+The Society-Centered Data Science Lab aims to propose innovative data-driven solutions to address grand challenges in the society, particularly social issues faced by vulnerable and disadvantaged communities.
+Through research, the lab aims to help enhance social good and contribute to the advancement of knowledge in data science.

 ### Current Group Members
 <ul>